brian6484/CSKnowledge/Operating System/Linux/Memory/Linux Virtual Memory.md

 ## What if program requests 1TB RAM but system has only 16 GB
 1) Virtual memory concept
-Linux gives each process its own large virtual address space, but its just illusion of huge, **CONTIGUOUS** (NOT NON CONTIGUOUS cuz we have no holes) memory, backed by real RAM + swap + kernel tricks.
+Linux gives each process its own large virtual **CONTIGUOUS** (NOT NON CONTIGUOUS cuz we have no holes address space, but its just illusion of huge memory, backed by real RAM + swap + kernel tricks.
 The physical memory is non-contiguous cuz the pages are scattered all over in Ram.

 2) memory pages